If you don’t have ‘Hike Keet Seel Canyon’ on your bucket list, I highly recommend that you add it right now.

 I experienced Keet Seel in September 2019 and kept asking myself, “Why isn’t this hike as popular as Havasupai or the Grand Canyon?”

-I’ve done all three.
-If I were to rank them on a scale from, with 10 being the highest possible score, I would rate them as follows:
+I’ve done all three and if I were to rank them on a scale from 1 to 10, with 10 being the highest possible score, I would rate them as follows:

 - Havasupai: 10